Revisiting Penalized Likelihood Estimation for Deterministic Computer Experiments: Introduction

 \section{Introduction}

 Computer experiments (or ``simulators'') are valuable tools in the study of complex physical processes, offering an alternative to expensive or time-consuming physical experiments.
 Applications span engineering \citep{chen2006compexpretiment} including automotive crash analysis \citep{berthelson_auto}, building design \citep{westermann_building}, and the study of natural hazards \citep{bayarri_volcano}.
 The computational complexity of computer experiments often limits the number of times the simulator can be evaluated in practice.
 Limited simulation data necessitates a surrogate model (or ``emulator'') to stand-in-place of true simulator evaluations at unobserved input settings.
+We will focus on simulators that produce a deterministic output $y(\mathbf{x})$ from $d$ scaled input settings, $\mathbf{x} \in [0,1]^d$.
 A good surrogate should be flexible, interpretable, and quick to evaluate.
-Most importantly, it should provide accurate predictions with appropriate uncertainty quantification (UQ), but this is a tall order when training data is scarce.
+Most importantly, it should provide accurate predictions with appropriate uncertainty quantification (UQ) across the entire input space, including the training data locations which should have no uncertainty.
+This can be a tall order when training data is scarce, which is common for computationally complex simulators.

-While a variety of surrogate modeling approaches exist \citep[e.g.,][]{chen2006compexpretiment,levy2010,kudela2022}, Gaussian processes (GPs) have risen to the forefront \citep{sacks1989,Santner2003,gramacy2020}.
+While a variety of surrogate modeling approaches exist \citep[e.g.,][]{chen2006compexpretiment,levy2010,kudela2022}, Gaussian processes (GPs) are at the forefront \citep{sacks1989,Santner2003,gramacy2020}.
+GP surrogates are based on tractable conditional Normal distributions, with predicted values equal to the conditional GP mean.
 The covariance function is the workhorse of any GP surrogate.
 It specifies the relationship between response values as a function of their input locations.
 Typical covariance functions are inverse functions of Euclidean distance, further parameterized by a scale (or ``variance'') and lengthscale.
-Proper estimation of these hyperparameters can make-or-break a GP surrogate.
-If the scale is too small/large, the surrogate may underestimate/overestimate uncertainty, respectively.
-If lengthscales are too ``smooth'', they may break interpolation of training data which is essential when the computer experiment is known to be deterministic.
-If lengthscales are too ``wiggly,'' the surrogate will be uninformative, reverting to prior beliefs at unobserved inputs.
+We will work with the popular squared exponential covariance function with scale parameter $\sigma^2$, lengthscales $\theta_p \geq 0$, and nugget $g$